Family office risk and responsibilities are the main topics you should be aware of.

 A revocable trust permits modification by the grantor or settlor.

-On the other hand, Private Interest Foundations (PIF) possess the characteristics of a company and a trust as it is an entity with legal personality on their own instead of a contract like a trust.
+On the other hand, Private Interest Foundations (PIF) possess the characteristics of a company and a trust as it is an entity with legal personality on its own instead of a contract like a trust.

 And contains Regulations that serve as a document equivalent to the Letter of Wishes of a trust.